 Should I put the baby bird back?

 - If you can get to the nest and the mother is still taking care of other baby birds in it, and you are sure it is the right nest (the right kind of bird and the bird's actual mother, not a different mother of the same kind), YES.
 Go put it back!
 It is not true that the mother can smell you and will reject it.
-If you are not sure you can get it to the nest, or you are not sure it is the right nest, proceed down this list.
+If the baby bird falls out again, it's not because the mother rejected it, it is because whatever caused it to fall the first time (it was too active, nest was too small, or it tripped), caused it to fall a second time too.
+If you are not sure you can get it to the nest, or you are not sure it is the right nest (if you put it in the wrong nest with older birds, it could be suffocated under them, or in the wrong nest with younger birds, it may weigh too much not to suffocate them), proceed down this list.

 - If you know for sure that the mother is dead, or you have no idea where she or the nest is is, NO. It's up to you.